-In Windows 10, when you right-click on desktop and click Personalize you get the personalization section of Settings app instead of the classic Personalization window.
+In Windows 10, when you right-click on the desktop and click Personalize, you get the personalization section of the Settings app instead of the classic Personalization window.
 If you want to restore the old feature, please read the instructions in our how to enable the classic Personalization window in Windows 10 guide.

 Set Windows 7 wallpaper as your desktop background

 Last but not least, don’t forget to download and set the original Windows 7 wallpaper as your Windows 10 desktop background.
 Perform a quick search on the web to download the Windows 7 wallpaper in the required resolution.